Summer photos 23 in an unexpected neighborhood in Saint-Henri in Le Sud-Ouest. The new and the old, the commercial and the residential.

 First, malted grains are sorted by length and size, second they are cleaned to remove dust and foreign particles, third they are soaked to begin germination and fourth, they are kiln dried for about 24 hours.

-When ready, the malt was sent by trucks to various breweries in Montreal such as Dow, Molson or Labatt.
+When ready, the malt was sent by trucks to various breweries in Montreal such as Dow, Molson and Labatt.

 In 1902, the construction of modern grain elevators at the Old Port began and, in 1970, after the closing of the Lachine Canal, the transportation cost of the Canada Malting Co. became excessive.

-For your information, since 1611, the Old Port of Montreal located in the Old Montreal is the historic part of the Port of Montreal.
+The Old Port of Montreal located in the Old Montreal since 1611 now being the historic and touristic part of the actual Port of Montreal.

 A port territory that stretches along the St-Lawrence River from the Victoria Bridge upstream to Pointe-aux-Trembles downstream.

-Afterwards, some forgotten company used the old plant for grain storage until 1985.
+After Canada Malting Co. moved its plant and between 1980 and 1985, some forgotten company used the old plant for grain storage.

-Nowadays, the building is no longer the property of the Canada Malting Company.
-The old malting plant has been up for sale since 2005 by its present owners.
+Nowadays, the building is no longer the property of the Canada Malting Company and the old malting plant has been up for sale since 2005 by its present owners.

 After more than 25 years of abandonment, the building cannot be recycled.
 The damage caused by water infiltration, decaying mortar, rust, graffiti and vandalism would cost too much to repair.